-The Hospice UK conference takes place from 6-8 November 2023, returning to the North West at ACC Liverpool, and online.
+The Hospice UK conference took place from 6-8 November 2023, at ACC Liverpool, and online.

 We’re excited to think differently about the big trends, challenges and opportunities in hospice and end of life care across all four nations of the UK.

-Join hundreds of hospice and end of life sector colleagues for a varied agenda packed with discussion, debate, presentations, research and learning.
+Hundreds of hospice and end of life sector colleagues are joining us for a varied agenda packed with discussion, debate, presentations, research and learning.

 Over the course of three days, we’ll be building on the themes of our last two national conferences.
 We’ll be deep diving into the key challenges facing the sector, and exploring issues that you and your colleagues deal with every day: